mandar-damle/HDM-documentation/archive/vcf/80.Troubleshooting Guide/default.md

 # HDM Undeployment

-###### **HDM On-Cloud **u**ninstall **f**ails when one of the ESX hosts in the cluster on which it was installed is inaccessible**
+###### **HDM On-Cloud **u**ninstall **f**ails when one of the ESXi hosts in the cluster on which it was installed is inaccessible**

 Uninstallation happens at the cluster level and it will fail if any host in the cluster is unavailable.

-**Resolution**: System administrators will have to first resolve the connection issue with the unreachable ESX host and then retry the uninstallation process.
+**Resolution**: System administrators will have to first resolve the connection issue with the unreachable ESXi host and then retry the uninstallation process.

-###### **HDM On-Premise uninstall fails when one of the ESX hosts in the cluster on which it was installed is inaccessible**
+###### **HDM On-Premise uninstall fails when one of the ESXi hosts in the cluster on which it was installed is inaccessible**

 Uninstallation happens at the cluster level and will fail if a VIB or HDM component removal cannot be done on any host in the cluster.

-**Resolution:** System administrators will first have to resolve the connection issue with the unreachable ESX host and retry the uninstallation process.
+**Resolution:** System administrators will first have to resolve the connection issue with the unreachable ESXi host and retry the uninstallation process.

 ###### **‘praapa’ vib uninstall failure during undeployment**

-During HDM undeployment the ‘praapa’ vib can fail to uninstall on some ESX in the cluster.
+During HDM undeployment the ‘praapa’ vib can fail to uninstall on some ESXi in the cluster.

-**Resolution**: User should restart the iofilter daemon on ESX (ssh login to the ESX and run command /etc/init.d/iofilterd-prapaa restart) and then uninstall the product.
+**Resolution**: User should restart the iofilter daemon on ESXi (ssh login to the ESXi and run command /etc/init.d/iofilterd-prapaa restart) and then uninstall the product.
 (Ref: **DP-2578)**

 ###### **'HDM_DRS_*' tags still present in On-Cloud vCenter after uninstallation of HDM**